akka-beztout/tracker/ReadMe.md

-# a CRUD Api using nodeJs, express.js, mongoDB, passport.js
+# a CRUD Api using nodeJs, express.js, mongoDB, passport.js(emplimenting some Authentication)

 # create a new user with username and password
 - [ ] *GET* **/login** should serve the login page